dquaternik/COEN233Client/README.txt

-CLIENT for 233 programming assingment 1
+CLIENT for 233 programming assingment 1.
+Takes in an IP address and a string to transmit.